o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 ## Jobs

-In the Jobs tab, the top **Asset Status** pane displays the complete list of asset process jobs, the status of the jobs, and job details such as the deployment platform.
-The bottom **Event Log Details** pane displays the event log details for the asset selected in the Asset Status pane.
+In the Jobs tab, the **Asset Status** pane displays the complete list of asset process jobs, the status of the jobs, and job details such as the deployment platform.
+The **Event Log Details** pane displays the event log details for the asset selected in the Asset Status pane.

 Jobs for critical assets are processed before non-critical assets.
 Critical assets are required so that the engine can function and are marked as critical by their **Asset Builders**.